 Current deposits at Central 1 are due within one year.
 The carrying amounts for deposits at Central 1 approximate fair value due to having similar characteristics as cash and cash equivalents.
+The liquidity deposits are typically due within five years.
+However, they were sold on January 4, 2021, so are classified as available for sale at the end of 2020, and were therefore revalued to fair value.

-Notes to Consolidated Financial Statements Year Ended December 31, 2019
+Notes to Consolidated Financial Statements Year Ended December 31, 2020

-9. INVESTMENTS
+INVESTMENTS